Andarooo/3WaySplit/readme.md

  - A bunch of random crap most likely off Amazon (boo) or Ali-Express (not a boo but it's still not great)
  - Time & money

- If you have enough time and attention span that you're still reading you might be in a hyperfocus spiral; maybe go get some more coffee, but also keep reading in order and you should have a decent idea on how to get this keeb up and running.
+ If you have enough time and attention span that you're still reading then you might be in a hyperfocus spiral; maybe go get some more coffee.
+But also keep reading in order and you should have a decent idea on how to get this keeb up and running.
 I'll try to structure everything in the order that you would expect to do it in.
 Anyway, without further ado let's throw ourselves into:

  ## Parts

  So here's a list of all the random bits to get off your horrifying conglomerate market of choice:
  - SOD-123 diodes (107)
-    - I went for 1n4148 but any that'll fit the sod-123 form that work for keebs will do.
+    - I went for 1n4148 but any that'll fit the sod-123 form and work with keebs will do.
  - Hotswap sockets (107)
     - These PCBs were made with the intended use of kailh hotswap sockets, any that fit will work so don't get too precious about it
  - Developer boards (3).
     - The PCBs are made with the nice!nano in mind, you could modify the PCB files and regenerate gerbers and change that but if you're cabable of that why are you looking at my crappy design?
     - You could also use any of the knock of nice!nanos which are significantly cheaper (sorry Nick Winans); especially if you live outside the US. (googling pro micro or nice!nano will probably get you somewhere)
-        - The companies that make these are kinda trash because they're exploiting someone else's R&D so if you can buy the real deal but also business is business y'know.
+        - The companies that make these are kinda trash because they're exploiting someone else's R&D. I you can buy the real deal pls do, but also business is business y'know.
     - You'll need one per part of the keeb so go ahead and buy 3.
  - M3 screw hot inserts.
     - You use a soldering iron to push these into a slot which adds a threaded insert so you can screw stuff together.